 Azure Security Center provides a unified security management and monitoring console for Azure infrastructure.
 Qualys is integrated into the Azure security center's partner solutions for Vulnerability assessment.
-The security center detects the virtual machines without the solution and automates deployment of the lightweight Qualys cloud agents on them.
-The agents gather vulnerability data and sends it to the Qualys Cloud Platform, which in turn, provides vulnerability and health monitoring data back to Azure Security Center.
+The security center detects the virtual machines without the solution and automates the deployment of the lightweight Qualys cloud agents on them.
+The agents gather vulnerability data and send it to the Qualys Cloud Platform, which in turn, provides vulnerability and health monitoring data back to Azure Security Center.

 This document describes briefly how to deploy the Qualys Cloud Agents from Azure Security Center.